RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

   <tr>
    <td>Project
    </td>
-   <td>This is used to record a project for the preparation.
+   <td>This is used to record a project for the Preparation.
 If applicable select the project from the dropdown list.
 At present it is only possible to select a single project so this field should be used with caution.
    </td>
    <td
    </td>